pste/jap/README.md

 ### BASIC USAGE
-Given a "<div id='jap'></div>" it can be build with:
+It can be build this way:
 ```
+<div id='jap'></div>

+(..)

 $("#jap").jap();
 ```
-The '#jap' div became the container for all the html stuff needed by the player.
+The '#jap' div will become the container for all the html stuff needed by the player.

 ### ADVANCED USAGE